50 Philippines Travel Tips

 23. Mask and snorkels rental fee costs anything from 100-200 PHP

-24. Hiring your own scooter/bike is the cheapest mode of transport
+24. Hiring your own scooter/bike is often the cheapest mode of transport

 25. Hidden fees are very common